 That is not merely a Gravity Golf opinion, it is a physics law!
 For every action, there is an equal and opposite reaction.
 The reaction to the muscular flex from the shoulders and arms will come in the form of a path-change.
 This will either cause the player to hit the golf ball off-line, or, he/she will have to compensate in some manner to get a positive result.
 Compensations to a changing plane can be made with the grip, ball position, alignment, or posture.
 Even if a compensation offsets a plane change, it is still different from the ideal way to swing according to the Laws of Motion.

 Learning how to use counter-fall to maintain rotary equilibrium (dynamic balance) as the arms and club swing through delivery is critical.
 When you are playing or practicing on one-leg, or cross-footed, learning to counter-fall correctly happens much faster.
 A healthy adult can easily hit a driver well over two-hundred yards, standing on one leg, while swinging with only one arm.
 By the way, one should never practice with the feet side-by-side, touching each other.
 When this occurs, there is no anchoring effect from the rear leg on the follow through.
 Sensing this, the brain will stop the core release in fear that the player will trip him/herself.
-If you will study one-leg or cross-footed drills on the Gravity Golf website or YouTube, it is easy to see how to practice properly.
+If you will study one-leg or cross-footed drills on our DVD’s or in the Gravity Golf Challenge, it is easy to see how to practice properly.

 Reaping the Benefits of Gravity in your Golf Swing